-During his research at Imperial College, Wavepaths founder Mendel Kaelen PhD and his colleagues conducted extensive neuroscientific research on psychedelic therapy.
-Mendel’s research demonstrated the central role of music in facilitating transformative experiences in psychedelic therapy from which developed the vision for Wavepaths.
+During his research at Imperial College, Wavepaths founder Mendel Kaelen PhD and his colleagues conducted extensive neuroscientific and clinical research on psychedelic therapy.
+Mendel’s research demonstrated the central role of music in facilitating positive therapy experiences and outcomes in psychedelic therapy from which he developed the vision for Wavepaths.

 2011 | 2018

-In 2019 Kaelen was joined by co-founder Anna Rickman to materialise Wavepaths from the seed of an idea, build a team and launch operations headquartered in East London.
+In 2019 Wavepaths´ first team was built and headquartered in East London.
 Initial focus was to validate core hypotheses through a pop up research space in collaboration with Brian Eno and Jon Hopkins.

-Wavepaths is currently supporting the rapidly expanding ketamine therapy market across the US and Canada and is being used by many ketamine clinics for both ketamine-assisted psychotherapy (KAP) and ketamine IV therapy (KIT).
-If you are a practitioner or clinic interested in working with Wavepaths register for the waiting list here.
+Wavepaths is currently supporting the rapidly expanding psychedelic therapy sector across the world, and is being used by many ketamine clinics for both ketamine-assisted psychotherapy (KAP) and ketamine IV therapy (KIT).
+In the 2nd half of the year, Wavepaths extensively studied and developed support for Psilocybin, MDMA and other psychedelic medicines.

 2022 | Present

-Wavepaths is committed to supporting ongoing research into psychedelic therapy and is currently supporting clinical trials with MDMA, psilocybin, DMT, etc. at institutions including McGill University, University of Washington, Imperial College London, Monash University and more.
-If you are a researcher interested in partnering with Wavepaths please contact on our research page.
+Wavepaths is supporting ongoing research into psychedelic therapy and is currently supporting clinical trials with MDMA, psilocybin, DMT and others.
+At institutions including McGill University, University of Washington, Imperial College London, Monash University and more.